-Code Description Administrative Discipline Plan E-1 Detonation of Firecrackers or Other Explosive Devices: Step 4-5 (referral to police) E-2 False Alarms See specific behaviors below

-E-2a The act of initiating a fire alarm or initiating a report warning of a fire or other catastrophe without just cause.
-E-2b Bomb Threat Step 5 (referral to police E-3 Arson: The act of willfully and maliciously burning or attempting to burn, any part of any building or any property of the school or of its staff and students.
-E-4 Improper Use of Motor Vehicles: See parking regulations available in the main office.
-E-5 Possession of Weapons: The act of having a weapon on person or in a locker. a weapon on person or in a Step 5 (referral to police.)
-E-5a Possession of Weapons: Realistic, look-a-like weapon on a person or in Step 2-5 locker
+Code Description Administrative Discipline PlanStep 3-4 (referral to police) E-1 Detonation of Firecrackers or Other Explosive Devices: E-2 False Alarms: See specific behaviors below E-2a The act of initiating a fire alarm or initiating a report warning of a fire or other catastrophe without just cause.
+Step 3 (referral to police) E-2b Bomb Threat Step 4 (referral to police) E-3 Arson: The act of willfully and maliciously burning or attempting to burn, any part of any building or any property of the school or of its staff and students.
+E-4 Improper Use of Motor Vehicles Step 1-3 E-5 Possession of Weapons: The act of having a weapon on person or in a locker.
+E-5a Possession of Weapons: Realistic, look-a-like weapon on a person or in locker Step 1-4